Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Contact your doctor if your child is showing signs of Kawasaki disease, or has had fever for more than 2 days.
-Your doctor might refer your child to a paediatrician or the local hospital emergency department.
+Contact your doctor if your child is showing signs of Kawasaki disease or has had fever for more than 2 days.
+Your doctor might refer your child to a paediatrician or hospital emergency department.

 How is Kawasaki disease diagnosed?

-There is no single test for Kawasaki disease.
-A doctor will review the symptoms and signs of the disease in a child who has ongoing fever with no other likely explanation.
-While blood tests, an ECG (heart tracing) or an echocardiogram (heart ultrasound) may be helpful, there is no diagnostic test, and this makes Kawasaki disease difficult to diagnose.
+Kawasaki disease is difficult to diagnose because there is no single test to identify it.
+A doctor will review the signs and symptoms of the disease, in a child that has had ongoing fever, with no other likely explanation.
+Other investigations including blood tests, or an echocardiogram (heart ultrasound) may be performed to try to determine the likelihood of diagnosing Kawasaki disease.

 How is Kawasaki disease treated?

-You should delay your child’s routine immunisations, such as MMR (measles, mumps, rubella) or varicella (chickenpox), until 11 months after the immunoglobulin treatment.
+You should delay your child’s MMR (measles, mumps, rubella) and varicella (chickenpox) immunisations until 11 months after the immunoglobulin treatment.

 Resources and support